 Biking at the Conservation Park.
 Another way to experience wildlife in Panama City Beach is on land.
 Conservation Park is about ten minutes from the beach and has 24 miles of trails for biking, hiking, and strolling.
 This park is part of a city project to rehydrate natural wetland and its trails traverse marshes and forests and offer lots of chances to see wild animals.
 I know that my kids get tired of long, hot days in the sun so the idea of bike riding under the trees would have a lot of appeal.

 Getting a fresh taste of gulf seafood.
 Dining is an important part of my family’s travel experiences.
 We love to explore a place through its food so eating local is always on our agenda.
 I’m a huge fan of Gulf shrimp, but the list of delicious local seafood to be found in Panama City Beach also includes Florida lobster, flounder, grouper, scallops and crab.
 There are lots of seaside restaurants serving these treats; a few that look especially appealing are Capt.
 Anderson’s, a family-run restaurant right on a marina and Saltwater Grill, which boasts a 25,000-gallon aquarium.
 Another way to get some local fish in our mouths would be to visit during one of the area’s fall celebrations.
 The Lobster Festival at Schooners Last Local Beach Club brings a yummy spin to the middle of September; there’s also the Seafood and Music Festival during the third week of October.
+During these events, there are even workshops and activities where attendees can learn about all things fishing related.
+So, if you have always wanted to know how to fillet a flounder this could be the perfect opportunity for you to brush up on your fishing knowledge!
+I cannot wait for our trip as fishing fascinates us and we always like to learn something new about the fish that can be found in a particular area.

 I’ve shared my bucket list– if you visit the Panama City Beach website you’ll find lots of other ideas and a chance to create your own.
 And one more thing: This post is brought to you by Panama City Beach, but when I wrote it, I followed the same strategy I always use when planning a trip to a new destination – lots of online research, consideration of what my family likes to do, and a good dose of dreaming.
 As a result I discovered that this area would make a good vacation spot for us and now it’s got me jonesing for a Panama City Beach trip.